vignif/ros-example/README.md

 1. When launching the main script `roslaunch geo_manager Manager.launch`
 - A database is created (if doesn't exist) and filled with proper table schema
 - A json file is parsed and is propagated as an api request.
 The api response is handled and stored in the db.
+The user can add more cities to the json file, and their information will be requested at startup time.
+If the json file is not present or empty, this step is skipped.

 2. The following nodes are running
 - `geo_manager`
 - `api_handler`